speakeasy-api/bluesky-ts/docs/sdks/admin/README.md

 # Admin
-(*com.atproto.admin*)
+(*atproto.admin*)

 ## Overview

 ### Available Operations

-* [comAtprotoAdminDeleteAccount](#comatprotoadmindeleteaccount) - *This endpoint is part of the atproto PDS management APIs.
+* [deleteAccount](#deleteaccount) - *This endpoint is part of the atproto PDS management APIs.
 Requests usually require admin authentication and are made directly to the PDS instance.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Delete a user account as an administrator.
-* [comAtprotoAdminDisableAccountInvites](#comatprotoadmindisableaccountinvites) - *This endpoint is part of the atproto PDS management APIs.
+* [disableAccountInvites](#disableaccountinvites) - *This endpoint is part of the atproto PDS management APIs.
 Requests usually require admin authentication and are made directly to the PDS instance.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Disable an account from receiving new invite codes, but does not invalidate existing codes.
-* [comAtprotoAdminDisableInviteCodes](#comatprotoadmindisableinvitecodes) - *This endpoint is part of the atproto PDS management APIs.
+* [disableInviteCodes](#disableinvitecodes) - *This endpoint is part of the atproto PDS management APIs.
 Requests usually require admin authentication and are made directly to the PDS instance.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Disable some set of codes and/or all codes associated with a set of users.
-* [comAtprotoAdminEnableAccountInvites](#comatprotoadminenableaccountinvites) - *This endpoint is part of the atproto PDS management APIs.
+* [enableAccountInvites](#enableaccountinvites) - *This endpoint is part of the atproto PDS management APIs.
 Requests usually require admin authentication and are made directly to the PDS instance.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Re-enable an account's ability to receive invite codes.
-* [comAtprotoAdminGetAccountInfo](#comatprotoadmingetaccountinfo) - *This endpoint is part of the atproto PDS management APIs.
+* [getAccountInfo](#getaccountinfo) - *This endpoint is part of the atproto PDS management APIs.
 Requests usually require admin authentication and are made directly to the PDS instance.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Get details about an account.
-* [comAtprotoAdminGetAccountInfos](#comatprotoadmingetaccountinfos) - *This endpoint is part of the atproto PDS management APIs.
+* [getAccountInfos](#getaccountinfos) - *This endpoint is part of the atproto PDS management APIs.
 Requests usually require admin authentication and are made directly to the PDS instance.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Get details about some accounts.
-* [comAtprotoAdminGetInviteCodes](#comatprotoadmingetinvitecodes) - *This endpoint is part of the atproto PDS management APIs.
+* [getInviteCodes](#getinvitecodes) - *This endpoint is part of the atproto PDS management APIs.
 Requests usually require admin authentication and are made directly to the PDS instance.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Get an admin view of invite codes.
-* [comAtprotoAdminGetSubjectStatus](#comatprotoadmingetsubjectstatus) - *This endpoint is part of the atproto PDS management APIs.
+* [getSubjectStatus](#getsubjectstatus) - *This endpoint is part of the atproto PDS management APIs.
 Requests usually require admin authentication and are made directly to the PDS instance.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Get the service-specific admin status of a subject (account, record, or blob).
-* [comAtprotoAdminSearchAccounts](#comatprotoadminsearchaccounts) - *This endpoint is part of the atproto PDS management APIs.
+* [searchAccounts](#searchaccounts) - *This endpoint is part of the atproto PDS management APIs.
 Requests usually require admin authentication and are made directly to the PDS instance.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Get list of accounts that matches your search query.
-* [comAtprotoAdminSendEmail](#comatprotoadminsendemail) - *This endpoint is part of the atproto PDS management APIs.
+* [sendEmail](#sendemail) - *This endpoint is part of the atproto PDS management APIs.
 Requests usually require admin authentication and are made directly to the PDS instance.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Send email to a user's account email address.
-* [comAtprotoAdminUpdateAccountEmail](#comatprotoadminupdateaccountemail) - *This endpoint is part of the atproto PDS management APIs.
+* [updateAccountEmail](#updateaccountemail) - *This endpoint is part of the atproto PDS management APIs.
 Requests usually require admin authentication and are made directly to the PDS instance.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Administrative action to update an account's email.
-* [comAtprotoAdminUpdateAccountHandle](#comatprotoadminupdateaccounthandle) - *This endpoint is part of the atproto PDS management APIs.
+* [updateAccountHandle](#updateaccounthandle) - *This endpoint is part of the atproto PDS management APIs.
 Requests usually require admin authentication and are made directly to the PDS instance.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Administrative action to update an account's handle.
-* [comAtprotoAdminUpdateAccountPassword](#comatprotoadminupdateaccountpassword) - *This endpoint is part of the atproto PDS management APIs.
+* [updateAccountPassword](#updateaccountpassword) - *This endpoint is part of the atproto PDS management APIs.
 Requests usually require admin authentication and are made directly to the PDS instance.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Update the password for a user account as an administrator.
-* [comAtprotoAdminUpdateSubjectStatus](#comatprotoadminupdatesubjectstatus) - *This endpoint is part of the atproto PDS management APIs.
+* [updateSubjectStatus](#updatesubjectstatus) - *This endpoint is part of the atproto PDS management APIs.
 Requests usually require admin authentication and are made directly to the PDS instance.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Update the service-specific admin status of a subject (account, record, or blob).

-## comAtprotoAdminDeleteAccount
+## deleteAccount

 *This endpoint is part of the atproto PDS management APIs.
 Requests usually require admin authentication and are made directly to the PDS instance.*